Eric Booker

-Eric James "Badlands" Booker (born June 21, 1969), also known by his online pseudonym BadlandsChugs, is an American competitive eater, rapper, and YouTuber.
+Eric James "Badlands" Booker (born June 21, 1969), also known by his online pseudonym BadlandsChugs, is an American competitive eating athlete, rapper, and YouTuber.
 He holds seven Major League Eating recognized world records, three Guinness World Records, is a four-time Nathan's Lemonade Chugging Contest champion, and competed in the Nathan's Hot Dog Eating Contest every year from 1997 to 2018.

 Biography

 By age 20, Booker began training his chug skills and training to compete in food championships.
 Booker lives on Long Island, he’s 6 ft 5 1/4 in (1.96 m) tall and weighs 400 lb.

+He appeared on America's Got Talent in 2025.